Haximilian/PLot/readme.md

 Builds compact and conflict free schedules!

-Uses mixed integer linear program solver to find schedules that free everyone up with the largest stretch of uninterrupted time.
+Uses mixed integer linear program solver to find the most compact schedules that free everyone up with the largest stretch of uninterrupted time.

 ![](screenshot/image.png)